 Finally, after months of effort, he catches up with his double at the museum, where the Other Batman has just apprehended a pair of art thieves intent on stealing Velazquez's Las Meninas, which has recently been brought over from Europe.
 Bruce confronts him.
 "Who are you?" he demands.

 "I'm you, obviously," the Other answers.

 "Take off your mask," he demands.
 The Other complies without protest.
-To Bruce's amazement—and perhaps even horror—the face underneath the mask is one that he recognizes all too well, the same Wayne features that he inherited from his late father and of which he is always so proud.
+To Bruce's amazement—and perhaps even horror—the face underneath the mask is one he recognizes all too well, the same Wayne features he inherited from his late father and of which he is always so proud.
 It is as though Bruce is looking through a mirror, darkly.
 "How can this be?" he asks the apparition of himself.

 "I told you; I am you."

 "It can't be."
 Bruce throws himself at his Other, pushing him violently to the ground, destroying an eighteenth century Dante chair in the process.
 With his left hand Bruce grasps his enemy's throat and squeezes hard, and with his right he begins striking the face with those features identical to his own, bashing in the cheekbones and breaking the nose and bruising the eyes until they are unrecognizable.
 To his surprise, the Other does not resist.
 The art thieves, bound to a pillar in the middle of the room, beg him to stop, but he ignores them.
 He stops only when his arms have grown weary and his fists are covered in blood.